 Nothing in this definition relieves the Named Insured of its obligation to make a full disclosure of matters material to the risk and to report to the [insurer] material change in the risk during the currency of the policy.
 [Emphasis added.]

-Relying upon the explicit policy language that contemplates an absence of coverage for a partnership or joint venture that is not explicitly enumerated on the declaration page, or by means of a specific endorsement, the Liability Insurer said in effect “… while we would cover you for your own activities as a developer, when you are sued solely by reason of your participation in a joint venture or partnership which you did not disclose to us, we do not have to cover that”.
+Kingsway relied upon the explicit policy language that contemplates an absence of coverage for a partnership or joint venture not explicitly enumerated.
+Kingsway said, in effect “while we would cover you for your own activities as a developer, we do not cover you when you are sued solely because of your participation in a joint venture or partnership which you did not disclose to us.”

-The Liability Insurer filed a legal proceeding in the Supreme Court of British Columbia to determine whether its coverage position was indeed correct.
+Kingsway filed a legal proceeding in the Supreme Court of British Columbia to determine whether its coverage position was correct.

-E. THE HISTORICAL ISO/IBC TREATMENT OF PARTNERSHIPS AND JOINT VENTURES
+E. ISO/IBC TREATMENT OF PARTNERSHIPS AND JOINT VENTURES

-The existence of this limitation in the definition of “Insured” has been a traditional aspect of liability policy wordings in the United States.
-Uniform policy wordings in the United States are developed by the I.S.O.
-(Insurance Services Office) and customarily adopted in Canada at the urging of the I.B.C.
-(Insurance Bureau of Canada) in an identical or like manner.
+Liability policy wordings in the United States have long excluded undisclosed partnerships and joint ventures from the definition of “Insured.”
+Uniform policy wordings in the United States are developed by the ISO (Insurance Services Office) and identical or similar versions are often adopted in Canada at the urging of the IBC (Insurance Bureau of Canada).

-Prior to 1990 the commonly used wording for “undisclosed partnerships and joint ventures” was in this form:
+Prior to 1990, the commonly used wording for “undisclosed partnerships and joint ventures” was in this form (the “Older Wording”):

 This insurance does not apply to bodily injury or property damage arising out of the conduct of any partnership or joint venture of which the insured is a partner or member and which is not designated in this policy as a named insured.

-Early United States insurance cases, decided on the Older Wording, make clear that the rationale for the limitation on “undisclosed partnerships and joint ventures” is to protect the liability insurer from hidden risks it did not consider in calculating the premium (for example, Maryland Casualty Co. v.
-Reeder 221 Cal.
-App.
-3d 961 (1990) at p.
-721, 730 and Austin P. Keller Constr.
-Co. v.
-Commercial Union Ins.
-Co.
-379 N.W.
-2d 533 (Minn., 1986) at page 536.)
+Early United States insurance cases, decided on the Older Wording, make clear that the rationale for the limitation on “undisclosed partnerships and joint ventures” is to protect the liability insurer from hidden risks it did not consider in calculating the premium.

-F. LIABILITY INSURER’S POSITION IN THE BRITISH COLUMBIA COURT OF APPEAL
+F. KINGSWAY AND THE BRITISH COLUMBIA COURT OF APPEAL

-(a) The limitation on coverage for an “undisclosed partnership” applied to either a partner’s direct or vicarious liability stemming from an “undisclosed partnership” since the gravamen of the words in the limitation are directed at excluding the partnership itself and its consequences regardless of the role played by the insured in the “undisclosed partnership”;
+(a) The limitation on coverage for an “undisclosed partnership” applied equally to either a partner’s direct or vicarious liability stemming from an “undisclosed partnership” since the the words in the limitation exclude the partnership itself and its consequences, regardless of the insured’s role in the “undisclosed partnership”;

 (b) The underwriting rationale inherent to this limitation on coverage, as recognized by the United States Courts which have examined this same issue, is to ensure that the underwriter is not confronted with a materially increased risk, without the concomitant benefit of either the opportunity to decline the risk posed by the partnership or to increase the premium; and